 Since Adobe dominated the desktop publishing (DTP) market, it has been difficult to do without its software.
 However, subscribing to Creative Cloud represents a significant, if not prohibitive, cost for businesses and individuals who only use its applications occasionally or in part.
 One of the competing solutions is Serif's Affinity suite.
 So to what extent is the Affinity suite a serious alternative to the Adobe suite?
 On what criteria?
 We talk to Franck Denis, graphic designer and DTP expert.

-What does the universal license include in the Affinity 2 suite?
-For less than 180 euros per user, you have a perpetual license for three software programs to download to your PC, Mac or iPad.
+What does the Affinity 2 universal licence include?
+For less than 180 euros per user, you get a perpetual licence for three software applications to download onto your PC, Mac or iPad.

 Proportionately, the story of this Nottingham-based company is somewhat reminiscent of that of Apple in the late 90s, when Steve Jobs relaunched the brand with the iMac and iPod.